HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 <figcaption>{{ figure_link(caption="Prevalence of Feature Policy directives on frames.", sheets_gid="547110187", sql_file="iframe_allow_directives.sql") }}</figcaption>
 </figure>

 The `Feature-Policy` response header has a fairly low adoption rate, at 0.60% of the desktop pages and 0.51% of mobile pages.
-On the other hand, the Feature Policy was enabled on 19.5% of the 8M frames that were found on the desktop pages; on mobile pages, 16.4% of the 9.2M frames contained the allow attribute.
+On the other hand, the Feature Policy was enabled on 19.5% of the 8M frames that were found on the desktop pages.
+On mobile pages, 16.4% of the 9.2M frames contained the allow attribute.

 Based on the most commonly used directives in the Feature Policy on iframes, we can see that these are mainly used to control how the frames play videos.
-For instance the most prevalent directive, encrypted-media, is used to control access to the Encrypted Media Extensions API, which is required to play DRM-protected videos.
-The most common iframe origins with a Feature Policy are `https://www.facebook.com` and `https://www.youtube.com` (49.87% and 26.18% of the frames with a Feature Policy on desktop pages respectively).
+For instance the most prevalent directive, `encrypted-media`, is used to control access to the Encrypted Media Extensions API, which is required to play DRM-protected videos.
+The most common iframe origins with a Feature Policy were `https://www.facebook.com` and `https://www.youtube.com` (49.87% and 26.18% of the frames with a Feature Policy on desktop pages respectively).

 ### Iframe sandbox

-By including an untrusted third-party in an iframe, this third-party can try to launch a number of attacks on the including page.
-For instance, it could navigate the top page to a phishing page, launch pop-ups with fake anti-virus advertisements, etc. The sandbox attribute on iframes can be used to restrict the capabilities, and therefore also the opportunities for launching attacks, of the embedded web page.
-As embedding third-party content, such as advertisements or videos, is common practice on the web, it is not surprising that many of these are restricted via the sandbox attribute: 30.29% of the iframes on desktop pages have a sandbox attribute; on mobile pages this is 33.16%.
+By including an untrusted third-party in an iframe, that third-party can try to launch a number of attacks on the page.
+For instance, it could navigate the top page to a phishing page, launch pop-ups with fake anti-virus advertisements, etc.

+The sandbox attribute on iframes can be used to restrict the capabilities, and therefore also the opportunities for launching attacks, of the embedded web page.
+As embedding third-party content such as advertisements or videos is common practice on the web, it is not surprising that many of these are restricted via the sandbox attribute: 30.29% of the iframes on desktop pages have a sandbox attribute while on mobile pages this is 33.16%.

 <figure>
   <table>